5 Shortcuts For Catching Snook In Florida

 - How do I not get eaten by something else?

-And since food is a top thought, you better believe that they most often hold close to a food source…
+And since food is a top thought for these snook, you better believe that they most often hold close to a food source…

 So when you don’t see any signs of baitfish in an area that you’re fishing (ripples/splashes on the water, small pecks at your lure/bait, etc.), it’s typically a good idea to move on to another spot.